calibreapp/cli/.github/ISSUE_TEMPLATE/--feature-request.md

+---
+name: "\U0001F4A1 Feature request"
+about: 'Have an idea how to make Calibre CLI better?
+We’re all ears! '
+title: "[Feature Request] Feature description"
+labels: enhancement
+assignees: ''

+---

 > 👋🏻 Hi there!
 >
 > ℹ️ This template will help you file a complete feature request for Calibre’s CLI, so one of the project maintainers can triage and respond to it promptly.
 Please fill relevant sections below and **delete the help notes before submitting**. 🙌🏻